Last updated: 22 Feb 2018

 Yesterday we explored the area between Toftegårds Alle and Gamle Carlsberg Vej in Valby, just outside the grounds of the former brewery.
-Walking along Banevolden the influence of the Carlsberg dynasty becomes ever stronger, for which read, not least, money.
+Walking along Banevolden, an elevated path running parallel to the railway line, the influence of the Carlsberg dynasty becomes ever stronger, for which read, not least, money.
 This led me to wonder how far the area, despite appearances, is residential.
 Some of the houses, particularly on Bjerregårdsvej and Antoinettevej, are stunning, although newer buildings have snuck in here and there:

 It turns out that several buildings here and on the surrounding streets have been bought by Edlund A/S, a firm of IT consultants cum actuaries.
 The area is almost an Edlund campus, although in order to conform with local plan requirements most have a residential component.
 We thought Bjerregård itself, the original farmhouse, was a museum – turns out its Erling E’s house.
 Sorry!

-Two houses facing each other on Bjerrgårdsvej are particularly interesting.
-Built in historicist style, Frans Schwartz’ house and Onkel Toms Hytte (Uncle Tom’s Cabin) both have a half timbered appearance and an unlikely selection of ornamentation, including elephant heads on the former and dragons on the latter.
+Two houses facing each other at the end of Bjerrgårdsvej are particularly interesting.
+Built in historicist style, Frans Schwartz’ house and Onkel Toms Hytte (Uncle Tom’s Cabin) both have a half-timbered appearance and an unlikely selection of ornamentation, including elephant heads on the former and dragons on the latter.
 Both were restored by Edlund in 2010.

 Onkel Toms Hytte, the slighter of two, dates from 1905.
 At that time it stood at the entrance to the harbour near Østerport station and housed a corner shop, but had to make way one hundred years later for an extension of the railway tracks.
 It was saved from being torn down by a campaign led by architect Michael Varming from Foreningen til Hovedstadens Forskønnelse (lit: Association for the Beautification of the Capital), who I’ve not come across before but who sound splendid.